m-m-git/transparentwindow/README.md

 # transparentwindow

-show a transparent window and screenshot.
+This package is a small python library for windows.
+It provides functions for creating a transparent window.

 ## Installation